bbchung/clighter/README.md

 * Vim version 7.3 and above with python2.x enabled
 * libclang

-Clighter currently works only at linux platform, others have not been test.
+Clighter currently works only at linux platform, others have not been tested.

 ## Options